 Checking the fluid and replacing it if necessary might be enough to solve the problem.
 Contamination of the fluid by dirt and debris also could be at the root of this problem with your car.
 A failing power-steering pump could likewise be the cause.
 If adding fluid doesn't solve the problem, a technician should be able to identify the cause and recommend a repair for your car.

-A suspension or steering component that's lost lubrication also could cause a squeak or squeal when the steering wheel is in motion.
-Tie-rod ends, seals, ball joints and universal joints all need lubrication, and if they dry out, that could lead to a squeal, screeching or similar noise; you may even hear a grinding noise.
-Again, a technician should be able to identify the problem and recommend a repair.
+A suspension or steering component that's lost lubrication also could cause a squeak or squeal when you turn the steering wheel.
+Your car's tie-rod ends, seals, ball joints and universal joints all need lubrication, and if they dry out, that could lead to a squeal, screeching or similar noise; you may even hear a grinding noise.
+Again, a technician or mechanic should be able to identify the problem and recommend a repair.

-We've also experienced squeaks from the steering wheel housing in new cars rubbing against interior trim — typically in hot weather when materials expand and gaps close up.
-In these cases, a trip to the dealer or body shop might be in order — hopefully for warranty work.
+We've also experienced squeaks from the steering-wheel housing in new cars rubbing against interior trim to wear it down — typically in hot weather when materials expand and gaps close up.
+In these cases, a trip to the dealer mechanic or body shop might be in order for your car — hopefully for warranty work.

-Finally, tire noise could be the cause of the squeal that you're hearing, especially if it happens only when the vehicle is driven on certain surfaces.
+Finally, tire noise could be the cause of the squeal that you're hearing, especially if it happens only when you are driving on certain surfaces.

-If your vehicle is making a squealing sound when the steering wheel is being turned, start by checking the power-steering fluid level and replacing/adding as necessary — and if that doesn't eliminate the noise, make an appointment with a service technician to find out if something else is going on.
+If your vehicle is making a squealing sound when the steering wheel is being turned, start by checking the power-steering fluid level and replacing or adding the fluid as necessary — and if that doesn't eliminate the noise, make an appointment with a service technician to find out if something else is going on.

 Cars.com’s Editorial department is your source for automotive news and reviews.
 In line with Cars.com’s long-standing ethics policy, editors and reviewers don’t accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com’s advertising, sales and sponsored content departments.